-As these payments related to AOSMA and not the Adelaide Oval redevelopment, DPTI advised that it would seek the Treasurer's approval for the payments to be approved as ex gratia payments under the provisions of Treasurer's Instruction 14 'Ex gratia payments'.
-In June 2012 the Treasurer retrospectively ratified these payments and up to \$300 000 of further expenditure by DPTI on behalf of AOSMA.
+As these payments related to AOSMA and not the Adelaide Oval redevelopment, DPTI sought the Treasurer's approval for the payments to be approved as ex gratia payments under the provisions of Treasurer's Instruction 14 'Ex gratia payments'.
+The Treasurer retrospectively ratified these payments.